cwm1581338/django_music/README.md

-# django_music
+# django_music_web
-a small project about django
+a small practice in django and mysql